TilliFe/Infermo/README.md

 ## Usage

-Make sure you have installed and [configured mojo on your environment](https://docs.modular.com/mojo/manual/get-started/index.html)
+Make sure you have installed and [configured the latest version of mojo on your environment](https://docs.modular.com/mojo/manual/get-started/index.html)

 Clone the repository